Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Each use of his air special costs 45 musou.
 At lv.
 1, you can do it 3 times without having to refill your musou.
 At lv.
 7 you get 4 uses, lv.
 20+ you get 5 uses, lv.
 100, you get 9 uses.

 ### Other notes

-Benkei's air special can hit enemies through walls, but at such a short range it's unlikely to be useful.

 Benkei can't contribute to infinite jumps in any other capacity than as a jump finisher since his air special ends in a downsmash.
 This also prevents him from doing a good wallzip.